RealDoigt/simple-stupid-object-notation/readme.md

 npc
 .y = 10
 ```
 It is important to remember that those are line numbers!
-The reason those line numbers are appended is for easier debugging if you get unexpected values.
+The reason the data is structured like that is for easier debugging.

 #### Conclusion ####
 That's it!
 Thank you for reading.
 If you have comments or questions, open an issue.
 If you spotted a bug, want to offer an implementation in your favourite language or just want to improve this implementation, don't hesitate to make a pull request or place an issue.